Twins vs. Phillies Player Props Betting Odds

 Correa Stats

-- Correa hopes to build on a seven-game hitting streak in this matchup.
-During his last 10 games he is batting .257 with two doubles, two home runs, three walks and eight RBI.
+- Correa will look for his ninth straight game with a hit in this matchup.
+In his last 10 outings he is batting .286 with two doubles, three home runs, five walks and nine RBI.

 Correa Recent Games